Gisaltamir/PythonProject/README.md

 > * Clues that contain keywords that are written backwards;
 > * Clues where certain letters are colored;
 > * Clues with keywords mixed with irrelevant letters;
-> * Clues where player need to decrypt with a table;
+> * Clues where the player needs to decrypt with a table;
 > * Clues in morse code.

 As the detective, your mission is to figure out which country the clue is referring to, and enter your answer in *3-Move to destination*.